jetp104/hws/homework05/README.md

 ![image](https://user-images.githubusercontent.com/122917623/221445327-b1568523-fb31-4b27-a99a-3021088d1ba6.png)

 ## Running Flask
-If the image is built properly your termianl will end up looking like this once you do the docker run command:
+If the image is built properly your terminal will end up looking like this once you do the docker run command:

 ![image](https://user-images.githubusercontent.com/122917623/221445496-6b4d4ded-8c43-4e4e-81de-6d2f2b348baf.png)